isomerpages/alps-corp/pages/terms-of-use.md

 x.  transmitting any viruses, worms, defects, Trojan horses or other harmful elements;

-5.5.
-ALPS has the right (but is not obliged) to investigate and take appropriate action in its sole discretion against any person who posts such content on the Website or partakes in any such activities including without limitation, removing the offending content from the Website and/or terminating the account of any users which breach these Website T&Cs.
+5.5. &nbsp;ALPS has the right (but is not obliged) to investigate and take appropriate action in its sole discretion against any person who posts such content on the Website or partakes in any such activities including without limitation, removing the offending content from the Website and/or terminating the account of any users which breach these Website T&amp;Cs.

 5.6.
-ALPS has the right (but is not obliged) to, remove or disable access to any materials (including content submitted by Website users / members and Third Party Content) that we determine in our sole discretion to be unlawful, fraudulent, threatening, libelous, defamatory, obscene or otherwise objectionable, or infringes or violates any party's intellectual property, other proprietary rights, these Website T&Cs or for any other reason whatsoever.
+ALPS has the right (but is not obliged) to, remove or disable access to any materials (including content submitted by Website users / members and Third Party Content) that we determine in our sole discretion to be unlawful, fraudulent, threatening, libelous, defamatory, obscene or otherwise objectionable, or infringes or violates any party's intellectual property, other proprietary rights, these Website T&amp;Cs or for any other reason whatsoever.
 Any such editing or removal of any such content shall be without prejudice to our other rights and remedies available at law.

 5.7.
 You acknowledge and agree that we cannot be responsible or liable for any content submitted onto the Website by any Website users / members or any Third Party Content, and you agree to exercise access and use such only at your own risk and with care and discretion.